chromium/chromium/docs/experiments/compression-dictionary-transport.md

 ## Using dictionaries

 While fetching a HTTP request, Chrome match the request against the available dictionary `match` URL patterns.
-If there are multiple matching dictionaries, Chrome currently uses the dictionary with the longest `match` URL pattern.

-If a dictionary is available for the request, Chrome will add `sbr` the `Accept-Encoding` request header, as well as a `sec-available-dictionary: <SHA-256>` header with the hash of the dictionary.
+If a dictionary is available for the request, Chrome will add `dcb` and `dcz`in the `Accept-Encoding` request header, as well as a `Available-Dictionary: <SHA-256>` header with the hash of the dictionary.

 ## Supported compression scheme